Tom Meighan Steps Down as Kasabian Singer to Get 'Life Back on Track'

-Tom Meighan Steps Down as Lead Singer of Kasabian to Get ‘Life Back on Track’
+1 Day After Exiting Band, Kasabian Singer Tom Meighan Pleads Guilty to Assaulting Ex-Fiancee

-“Tom has struggled with personal issues that have affected his behaviour for quite some time,” British band says in a statement
+“Tom has struggled with personal issues that have affected his behaviour for quite some time,” British band said on Monday

 Getty

-Kasabian lead singer Tom Meighan is leaving the group “by mutual consent” to get “his life back on track,” the British rock band said on Monday.
+Former Kasabian frontman Tom Meighan has pleaded guilty to assaulting his ex-fiancee Vikki Ager, a spokesperson for the Leicester Magistrates’ Court confirmed to TheWrap.

-Meighan (pictured above), however, did comment further — a little bit, at least
+The plea comes one day after the British rock band said Meighan is stepping down “by mutual consent” to get “his life back on track.”

-“Following today’s announcement I just wanted to let you all know that I am doing well,” he wrote on his personal Twitter page.
+“Following today’s announcement I just wanted to let you all know that I am doing well,” he wrote on his personal Twitter page on Monday.
 “I’m in a really good place now.
 Thanks for all your love and support.
 I’ll be seeing you all very soon.”

 Kasabian, formed in 1997, has 2.6 million monthly listeners on Spotify.
 The remaining members of the band are Sergio Pizzorno (guitar, vocals, keyboards, percussion, electronic programming), Chris Edwards (bass) and Ian Matthews (drums, percussion).